RNovice/NE_Tree-Rings_Istotopes/README.md

-# NE_Tree-Rings_Istotopes
+# NE-USA_Tree-Rings_Isotopes
 Analyses of iWUE, ci and climate trends in NE hemlock Forests.
-The analysis comprise 2 scripts: one for climate data and one for tree ring isotopes.
-It Reads raw 13 C data from 11 sites and calculate iWUE, runs statistical analyses of trends, break points and correlations with climate.
-It also calculates photosynthesis (Farquhar Model) and ci/ca (using the p-model).